Melotachi/GoLeagueMelo/README.md

 # Football League Simulator

-This project is a Go application that simulates a 4-team football league.
-It can run both in console mode and as an HTTP API server.
+This project is a Go application that simulates a 4-team football league with Premier League rules.
+It can run both in console mode and as an HTTP API server with SQLite database persistence.

 ## Installation